Thoughts to Ponder

 Judaism is not suffering from a lack of knowledge—but from a lack of courage.
 In an age overflowing with information, we have forgotten how to think, to question, to dare.
 We need to break the chains of conformity and rediscover a Judaism that lives, struggles, and breathes through bold, unsettling ideas.

-• The Pain of Being a Tzaddik
+• The Tragedy of the Tzaddik

 In Parashat Miketz by Rabbi Nathan Lopes Cardozo